fastify/fastify/docs/Server.md

 })
 ```

-Fastify is provided with a default function that is called if no error handler is set and that logs the error with respect to its `statusCode`:
+Fastify is provided with a default function that is called if no error handler is set.
+It can be accessed using `fastify.errorHandler` and it logs the error with respect to its `statusCode`.

 ```js
 var statusCode = error.statusCode